rbms-bsc/DCRMR/_pages/Additional-notes/Supplementary-content.md

 <a name="9.33.1.2">9.33.1.2</a> [Sources of information](/DCRMR/additional-notes/#9011-sources-of-information)

-## 9.33.2 RDA Definition and scope
+## 9.33.2 RDA definition and scope

 <a name="9.33.2.1">9.33.2.1</a> An indication of content that updates or complements the primary content of an expression.